miccTronic/LithTechLokiResearch/README.md

 - RenderNode faces use absolute positions, and the global prefab list has their own position and rotation specs.
   All of the other seem to use relative coordinates (i.e. are placed at 0,0) and thus use the BSPs linked object's position and rotation for placement.
   (PrefabPlacements also have pos/rot info, but it makes no sense yet.)
-- A few BSPs don't have a linked object, and they are also placed at (0,0), and for them it's not yet clear where to place them.
+- However, a few BSPs don't have a linked object, and they are also placed at (0,0), and for them it's not clear yet where to place them.

 Examples on the first map in FEAR2 (m01_penthouse) include:
 - The tower front glowing illumination (WM 107, type 0 instance ref to Face 140 and 11 more)